harshitmehta15/community-resources/README.md

 ### Wrap Code Examples in Backticks

-Wrapping your code in backticks (\`) will ensure that it is presented as a code sample.
+Wrapping your code in three backticks (\`\`\`) will ensure that it is presented as a code sample.
 This makes it easier to read and enables people to copy/paste.
 Enclosing text in backticks causes the text to be presented in the slack message as a code block.

 #### Here's an example
 ```